andrewdalpino/ProtHash/README.md

 pip install prothash esm
 ```

 Then, load the weights from HuggingFace Hub, tokenize a protein sequence, and pass it to the model.
-ProtHash adopts the ESM tokenizer as it's amino acids tokenization scheme.
+ProtHash adopts the ESM tokenizer as it's amino acids tokenization scheme which consists of a vocabulary of 33 amino acid and special tokens.
 The output will be an embedding vector that can be used in downstream tasks such as comparing to other protein sequence embeddings, clustering, and near-duplicate detection.

 ```python
 import torch